stoiandan/SmartJack/README.md

 # SmartJack

-SmartJack is a small knowledge-Based System (think Prolog, but dumber).
+SmartJack is a small Knowledge-Based System (think Prolog, but dumber).
 That's able to take a KB and respond to queries with either `true`, `false` or `inconcludent`

 ## Examples